dmeehan/douglasmeehan/content/projects/aware-animal-welfare-daily-management-interface.md

 isFeatured: false
 isCaseStudy: false
 isPublished: true
-featuredImage: ../../static/assets/aware_management.png
+featuredImage: /assets/aware_management.png
-category: UI Design
+category: UI Design & Development, Data Visualization
 ---
 This was user interface design work I completed as a part of a larger project for the Aware Institute.
 We designed and built a management application for zoos to help them track and use scientific principles in the care of their animals.